Healthcare Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types does Rush University Medical Center commonly use for Healthcare roles?

-Rush sponsors a range of visa categories for Healthcare positions, including H-1B for specialty occupation roles like pharmacy and clinical informatics, TN for Canadian and Mexican nationals in qualifying clinical professions, J-1 for medical exchange visitors, and F-1 OPT or CPT for students in clinical training programs.
+Rush sponsors a range of visa categories for Healthcare positions, including H-1B for specialty occupation roles like pharmacy and clinical informatics, TN visa for Canadian and Mexican nationals in qualifying clinical professions, J-1 visa for medical exchange visitors, and F-1 OPT or CPT for students in clinical training programs.
 EB-2 and EB-3 immigrant visas are available for candidates pursuing permanent residency through employer sponsorship.

 What qualifications does Rush University Medical Center expect for sponsored Healthcare roles?